Oksol79/Data-Analysis-Projects/README.md

 The base taxonomy is enhanced with non-taxonomic semantic relations to represent richer conceptual connections and enable more diverse queries.
 An ontology is a special type of knowledge base that can be read, interpreted, separated from the developer, and/or physically shared by users.
-To build an ontology of the subject area "intellectual diagnostics of computer means" based on expert representations and assessments, the following were developed:
+To build an ontology of the subject area "Intellectual diagnostics of computer means" based on expert representations and assessments, the following were developed:
  - A taxonomy of classes of concepts of the subject area.
  - A structure of concepts and relations of this subject area was formed.
  - A set of axioms was formed to limit the interpretation of concepts of the subject area.